Everything PR News

 Frequently Asked Questions

-Four cover most exposure: an AI Use Policy, a Client Disclosure standard, an Approved-Tools Register, and a Confidentiality rule for AI tools.
+Four cover most exposure: an AI Use Policy, a Client or Stakeholder Disclosure standard, an Approved-Tools Register, and a Confidentiality rule for AI tools.
+The four documents are the policy layer; an AI governance committee, procurement standards, training, monitoring, and incident response make policy operational.

 They're a strong starting point, not legal advice.
-Adapt the language to the firm's structure and client base, and have counsel review before adoption.
+Adapt the language to the company's structure, customer base, jurisdiction, and regulatory exposure, and have counsel review before adoption.

 Quarterly.
-AI tools, tiers, and data terms change faster than an annual policy cycle.
+AI tools, tiers, data terms, and regulatory expectations change faster than an annual policy cycle.

 EPR Editorial Team